imatix/gsl/README.md

             Loads the supplied string as an XML item.
                 Returns a pointer to the (first) resulting XML item or undefined if there was an error.
-In the latter case, an error message is placed in the parameter 'error` and in the XML thread context.
+In the latter case, an error message is placed in the parameter `error` and in the XML thread context.

         Function: XML . load_file (filename,[error])
             Loads the file with the supplied name as an XML item.
                 Returns a pointer to the (first) resulting XML item or undefined if there was an error.
-In the latter case, an error message is placed in the parameter 'error` and in the XML thread context.
+In the latter case, an error message is placed in the parameter `error` and in the XML thread context.

     Class: XML item
         Function: <XML item> . deleted ()